OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:24

-The gatekeepers were on the four sides:
+The gatekeepers were stationed on all four sides:

 > to the east, west, north, and south.